BioDepot/BioDepot-workflow-builder/README.md

 The Tool Dock can be minimized using the button on the top right-hand side.

-A miniature version of the Tool Dock is accessible by right clicking in the canvas section to the right of the toolbox.
+A miniature version of the Tool Dock is accessible by right-clicking in the canvas section to the right of the toolbox.

 ### Editing the Tool Dock